 Breeders Cup Classic 2025 Final Verdict & Expert Picks

-In this Breeders Cup Classic 2025 final verdict, Sovereignty remains the horse to beat on paper.
+In this Breeders Cup Classic 2025 final verdict.
 On film, Sierra Leone is the one you fear if the tempo boils.
-Fierceness is the obvious βcontrolβ candidate if things go his way up front, while Mindframe is the June line that could repeat in November.
+Fierceness is the obvious “control” candidate if things go his way up front, while Mindframe is the June line that could repeat in November.
 Forever Young is the class traveler with unfinished business, and Journalism is the improving 3yo who just got a rider tailor-made for Del Mar problem-solving.

 - Each-way/Exotics: Journalism, Antiquarian, Baeza, Nevada Beach